 The ability to precisely tune electrical polarization switching through molecular beam epitaxy is a gamechanger

 For the first time, a team of researchers, led by Prof. Zetian Mi, achieved single-crystalline high quality ferroelectric III-V semiconductors that can be integrated into existing platforms for a broad range of ferroelectric, electronic, optoelectronic, and photonic device applications.

 The ferroelectric semiconductor was made using a molecular beam epitaxy (MBE) system, which is already used to manufacture mainstream nitride-based devices.

 Their achievement paves the way to a new generation of semiconductors that offer post-Moore’s Law performance with a wide variety of applications.

-“From a scientific point of view, we were very excited to work on this,” said Mi, who led the research.
+“From a scientific point of view, we were very excited to work on this,” said Mi.
 “We wanted to see if we could create a ferroelectric III-V semiconductor by MBE, which was seen as a big challenge in the community.”

 A semiconductor that is ferroelectric allows for the switching of electrical polarization.
 This quality is particularly promising in microelectronic memory devices for neuromorphic computing and artificial intelligence, where it can result in longer retention times, lower energy costs, higher integration density, and increased robustness in harsh environments.